Strategic Housing Land Availability Assessment

 SHLAA and Housing Land Supply Position Statement

 The purpose of the Strategic Housing Land Availability Assessment (SHLAA) is to identify specific deliverable and developable sites, to demonstrate how the level of housing supply set out in the adopted Core Strategy is to be achieved.
+The SHLAA has also been prepared to inform the preparation of the Site Allocations Development Plan Document.

 Background to the SHLAA